crawdad105/cModLoaderLegacy/README.md

 ## How to run a mod

 When uploading a mod the user will be prompted to select a dll file, assuming this is a valid mod file it will run whatever code is within the dll.
 Currently there is 1 official mod, that being an auto fisher.
 This auto fisher is the middle child [predecessor to the one](https://crawdad105.itch.io/terraria-auto-fisher) this version on this repositor probably wont be updated but once I create the real cModLoader I will add multiple other example mods including a new working auto fisher which will be the auto fisher 2.0 mentioned on the itch.io page.

+## Removing cModLoader

+If you wish to remove cModLoader to play vanila terraria without modifications you can run the `cModLoaderRemoverLegacy.exe` file located in the terraria directory.

 ## Unloading mods